lsst-dm/dmtn-224/index.rst

 We are currently ignoring this potential conflict on the grounds that, given the sizes of the spaces involved and the small number of users on GitHub deployments, it's unlikely to happen in practice.

 Deployments that use OpenID Connect with a local identity provider may or may not provide user private groups.
+This will depend on the details of GID assignment and group management in the local identity provider.
 If they do not, access control by username may not work, since services may implement that access control by checking only group membership.

 Authentication flows